MihaiTGP/SudokuSolver/README.md

 1.2 - Added restrictions to the position (The user can't input a number that isn't in a valid position) and the it shouldn't crash anymore.

-1.3 - Added the posibility to delete a number from the grid (by pressing space or backspace) and added a little shadow that appears when you click on a square.(Thanks to bydariogamer)
+1.3 - Added the posibility to delete a number from the grid and added a little shadow that appears when you click on a square.
+(Thanks to bydariogamer for both changes)